ricktaylor/btpu/draft-taylor-dtn-btpu.md

 ## Messages

 The basic primitive of the protocol is the Message, a self-describing unit of protocol control information of variable length.
 The sender is responsible for composing one or more Messages as required, and packing them into a Link-layer PDU, such that a single PDU is optimally filled.
 The receiving node parses the contained Messages from each received Link-layer PDU, and then processes them as individual control signals.
-This sequence of Messages from sender to receiver is the logical control-plane used by the protocol.
+This sequence of Messages is the logical control-plane used by the protocol.
 This document uses the verb "emit" to describe to the writing of a new Message to a Link-layer PDU ready for transmission, to differentiate from the the transmission of the Link-layer PDU itself, as many Messages may emitted prior to the transmission of the containing PDU.

 See [](#message-definitions) for detail of each type of Message.